• Skip to main content

 7. Deflate and shape dough into a baguette, oval, round, or loaf.

-8. Final proofing - This means allow the final form to expand before baking.
+8. Final proofing - This means allowing the final form to expand before baking.

 9. Bake the French loaf.